mxyzpt1k/advent-of-code/2024/README.md

 # Advent of Code 2024

+## Friday, December 13

+Solved part 1 in Perl, but Math::BigRat gave me issues in part 2.
+The same code (basically) in SBCL (common lisp) worked right off.
+There's still a little Perl to convert the input to something easy for SBCL to read.

 ## Wednesday, December 11

 Sovled part 1 with a brute force approach, but part 2 required